5 Hints for Quicker Turn Times

 Appraising is an always changing profession.
-Every year, it seems, appraisers are asked to provide extra information or have steps added to their process.
-All to ensure their client has the best information to be had.
-In order to stay current with the always changing requirements, Appraisal House, Inc. is continuously testing new tools and improving processes in order to increase efficiency so we can do more work for more effectively.
-At Appraisal House, Inc. we know that time is important to everybody, so below are a few items you can do to hasten the process whenever you order an appraisal with Appraisal House, Inc..
+On a regular basis, it seems, appraisers are asked to present more information or have steps added to their process.
+They do this additional work to guarantee the end user receives the best data available.
+To keep up with the always changing requirements, Appraisal House, Inc. is continuously seeking new tools and tweaking processes in order to increase efficiency so we can do more work for quickly.
+At Appraisal House, Inc. we know that time is important to everybody, so we've listed some items you can do to lessen turn times on any appraisals you order with Appraisal House, Inc..

-- By ordering online, you automatically get e-mail acknowledgements that the assignment was received, and fast, secure .PDF format report delivery.
-Online ordering is the single biggest time saver available to both of us!
-No longer do we have to retype information from a fax, and nor will you wonder whether the order was received.
+- With online ordering, you automatically receive e-mail acknowledgements that the request was received, and fast, secure .PDF format report delivery.
+This is the single biggest time saver available to both of us!
+We don't have to manually enter information from a fax, and you don't have to wonder whether we received the order.

-- Complete and accurate subject property data is crucial.
+- Complete and accurate subject property information is essential.

-- There's nothing like being one number off on the street address to add unnecessary time to an appraisal assignment.
+- Being just one number off on the street address can really add unnecessary time to an appraisal assignment.
 And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
-We even welcome lists of recent sales in the area — though be advised that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours might differ from yours.
+Even a list of recent sales in the area is welcome — remember, however, that professional appraisers must always do their own due diligence on comparable sales, and ours might differ from yours.

-Feel free to contact us if you have any questions about your property or an appraisal we're working on for you.
+Feel free to call us at if you have any questions about your property or an assignment we're working on for you.

-Hearing it directly from you -- someone they have been working with on their loan -- a little bit about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and likely decrease the appraisal inspection time.
-Our website has multiple pages of relevant information about the appraisal process for homeowners.
-Please feel free to share it with your customers.
-Tell them to call us if they want to familiarize themselves with our staff and services.
-And tell them it's in their interest to set the appointment as quickly as possible!
+Hearing from you -- a person they've been working with on their loan -- some info about the appraisal process, who we are, and especially that dusting and polishing won't change their home's value one little bit, and likely decrease the time it takes to inspect a home.
+Please feel free to point your customers to our website, where we have many pages of relevant information for homeowners and others about the appraisal process.
+Have them call us if they want to familiarize themselves with the staff and our services.
+Remind them it's in their interest to set the appointment as soon as possible!

 - Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
 As each important milestone in an assignment is completed, that information can be viewed instantly online.
-It's never been faster and easier to track your report's status.
+It's never been faster and easier to track the status of your report.